Skip to main content

 Resident Artists

 I’ve been so grateful to be part of the Bristol Beacon Resident Artists project.
-Accessing the studio weekly has allowed me such valuable time and space to propel my writing and production.
-The support from the team to share my process with has also being really encouraging.
+Accessing the studio weekly has allowed me valuable time and space to propel my writing and production.
+The opportunity to share my process with the team has also felt really supportive and encouraging.
 I am at a pivotal stage of my career now and I would not be this far into my journey without this!”

 Holysseus Fly, Bristol Beacon Resident Artist 2024/25